 If you didn't read this in your high school English class, you should consider doing so now, especially if you want to dip into philosophy but within a fictional universe.
 And even if you've already read it, this is one of those tales that just gets better and better each time you revisit it.
 It's a horrifying look into the impact of technology on human consciousness, redemption and freedom, and good versus evil.

 Welcome to the feminist utopia of Winter, "an alien world without sexual prejudice, where the inhabitants can change their gender whenever they choose."
-The Left Hand of Darkness reveals the absurdity as well as the immutability behind the social constructs that plague our society when an earthling is taken to a society that operates under a very different worldview, and thus, a very different reality, where social equality is accepted is the norm and lived experience.
+The Left Hand of Darkness reveals the absurdity as well as the immutability behind the social constructs that plague our society.
+An earthling is taken to a society that operates under a very different worldview, and thus, a very different reality, where social equality is accepted as the norm.